Quarantine 2: Terminal: Plot

-Four heavily armed officers arrive to administer drugs to the group, but also release the infected passengers from their confinement.
+Four heavily armed officers arrive to administer drugs to the group, but they also release the infected passengers from their confinement.
 Passenger Louise Treadwell is bitten by her infected cat, while the infected Doc bites one of the officers.
-After shooting Doc, the officers and a passenger named Hvorst attempt to evacuate but are shot and killed by personnel outside the doors, leaving Hvorst's girlfriend, Nicca, distraught.
+After shooting Doc, the officers and a passenger named Hvorst attempt to evacuate but are shot and killed by personnel outside the doors.
+Hvorst's girlfriend, Nicca is left distraught.
 Ed drags one surviving officer back inside.
 The survivors hear the screams of the infected (at this point they are Willsy, Louise, Preston, and Paula).
 Ed points out an airport catering truck the survivors can hide in.
-As the others clamber inside the truck, Niall and Susan share a loving embrace, until Niall begins to drool and turns.
+As the others clamber inside the truck, Niall and Susan share a loving embrace until Niall begins to drool and turns.
 Henry and the others grab Susan and begin pulling her into the truck.
 Niall, fully turned, grabs her from the back and pulls her off the truck floor.
-The group in the truck question the wounded officer, who reveals that he does not represent the CDC but rather CBDT, meaning Chemical Biological Domestic Terrorism, a division of the Department of Homeland Security that specializes in countering chemical and biological terrorism.
+The group in the truck question the wounded officer who reveals that he does not represent the CDC but rather CBDT—Chemical Biological Domestic Terrorism, a division of the Department of Homeland Security that specializes in countering chemical and biological terrorism.
 He tells them about a quarantined building in Los Angeles that housed a lab for a group of bioterrorists and confirms that the drugs are only experimental antidotes.
 The wounded officer then shoots himself.
-Just as Ed suggests escaping through an old drainage tunnel beneath the terminal, Willsy appears on the roof of the truck; George then raises the truck and crushes Willsy.
+Just as Ed suggests escaping through an old drainage tunnel beneath the terminal, Willsy appears on the roof of the truck.
+George raises the truck and crushes Willsy.

-The survivors access the tunnel, though Nicca is attacked and dragged away.
+The survivors access the tunnel though Nicca is attacked and dragged away.
 Jenny kills an attacking Paula.
 While searching for directions to the tunnel, the group is attacked by Niall and Susan.
-Henry kills them, but he is bitten.
-George confronts him with suspicious evidence concerning viruses that he found in Henry's briefcase, to which Henry admits being part of the terrorist cell at the apartment building, who have planned a worldwide plague to cull the human population.
-After a struggle, Henry shoots and kills Ed, administers his trial antidote to himself and then kidnaps George to use him as a human shield.
+Henry kills them but he is bitten.
+George confronts him with suspicious documents concerning viruses that he found in Henry's briefcase.
+Henry admits to being part of the terrorist cell at the apartment building who have planned a worldwide plague to cull the human population.
+After a struggle, Henry shoots and kills Ed, administers his trial antidote to himself, and then kidnaps George to use him as a human shield.
 Shilah and Jenny separate to find George and Henry.